 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Orzeck, Reecia, "On the Palestinian question: A critique of international law" (2007).
-Geography - Dissertations.
-Paper 6.
+Geography and the Environment - Dissertations.
+6.